Toronto beaches: Sunnyside Beach

 Trails: Waterfront Trail, Boardwalk

-Facilities: Concessions, Full-service CafĂŠ, Gus Ryder Pool (Toronto's largest outdoor pool), change rooms
+Facilities: Concessions, Full-service café, Gus Ryder Pool, change rooms

-Other perks: Watch the Canadian International Air Show for free, first weekend of September
+Other perks: Watch the Canadian International Air Show for free

 People watching potential (out of 3): 1.5 (Lots of action in the vicinity, but less so on the beach)